apache/parquet-java/README.md

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
-It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming languages and analytics tools.

 The [parquet-format](https://github.com/apache/parquet-format)
-repository contains the file format specificiation.
+repository contains the file format specification.

 Parquet uses the [record shredding and assembly algorithm](https://github.com/julienledem/redelm/wiki/The-striping-and-assembly-algorithms-from-the-Dremel-paper) described in the Dremel paper to represent nested structures.
 You can find additional details about the format and intended use cases in our [Hadoop Summit 2013 presentation](http://www.slideshare.net/julienledem/parquet-hadoop-summit-2013)